 Adults are welcome to have lunch with their children at school.
 If you'd like to join your child for lunch, please make your reservation by calling the school office (972-5550) before 9:00 a.m.
+Also you will need a current school year background check completed by our district before entering the school.
+Forms can be found in the entry-way of the school office.
 Always remember to check in at the office when you arrive.